ethersphere/SWIPs/SWIPs/swip-DA.md

 - Incentive Alignment: The cost structure deters unnecessary challenges.
 Insurers are motivated to store and keep data available on Swarm, ensuring no challenges arise.

 **Data Availability Committee (Insurer Nodes)**
 Nodes stake tokens and make an on-chain commitment for each dataset, ensuring data integrity and availability.

 **Challenge-Response Protocol**
 Leverages Swarm and L1 transactions for data verification and retrieval.

    1. Insurers create an on-chain (L1) commitment ('Insurance') for storing a particular piece of data.
 This commitment is identified by a hash an can be checked by L1 EVM.
    2. It can be challenged by an L1 transaction (at cost), to which the insurer has a certain time to respond, also with an L1 transaction.
    3. If there is no response within the allotted time, the insurer’s stake is slashed.
    4. Challenges incur costs as well, ensuring only valid disputes are raised.
-Optionally, challengers will stake tokens to deter frivolous or malicious challenges, forfeited if the challenge is met successfully.
+Optionally, challengers might stake tokens to deter frivolous or malicious challenges, forfeited if the challenge is met successfully.

 **Consensus over Swarm Hash**
 The system ensures data integrity if there is node consensus over the swarm hash of the dataset.
-[Erasure coding](https://papers.ethswarm.org/erasure-coding.pdf) and inclusion proofs allows reconstruction of the full dataset from partial data and ensures data authenticity through cryptographic evidence, even from non-commitee members.
+[Erasure coding](https://papers.ethswarm.org/erasure-coding.pdf) and inclusion proofs allows reconstruction of the full dataset from partial data and ensures data authenticity through cryptographic evidence, even from non-commitee (non insurers) members.

 **Data Availability**
 To prove in L1 that the dataset has reached and has been uploaded into Swarm nodes, and therefore it is available within Swarm, an additional zk-proof is required.
-That proof must include the merkle tree from data chunks (swarm hash) and the corresponding postage stamps of the dataset.
+That proof must include the merkle tree from data chunks (Swarm hash), representing the data stored in Swarm, and the corresponding postage stamps of the dataset.

-- Swarm Hash: Represents the data stored in Swarm.
-- Postage Stamp Batch: A valid identifier to associate with storage.

 The zk-proof circuit will need to include operations for verifying the association of the given swarm hash with the specific postage stamp, and it has sufficient balance to cover the cost of storing the data.

 The members of the DAC (insurers) are responsible for verifying these proofs before posting the commitment to L1.

+At this moment, the challenge-response protocol functions as 'data availability sampling', a mechanism to allow anyone to check the availability of data without having to download all the data.
+By performing multiple rounds of randomised challenges on small parts of the dataset, the confidence that the data is available increases.
+Once it reaches a certain confidence level (e.g. 99%), it considers the entire dataset available.

 **Economic Incentives**